middyjs/middy/websites/middy.js.org/src/routes/docs/middlewares/s3-object-response/+page.md

 - `awsClientCapture` (function) (optional): Enable XRay by passing `captureAWSv3Client` from `aws-xray-sdk` in.
 - `disablePrefetch` (boolean) (default `false`): On cold start requests will trigger early if they can.
 Setting `awsClientAssumeRole` disables prefetch.
 - `contextKey` (string) (default `s3-object-response`): The key under `context.middyContext` where the pending `fetch` Promise for the source object is published.
 Override it to run two instances side by side.
 - `allowedHosts` (array of strings) (default: the supporting access point shapes, see below): Hosts the presigned `getObjectContext.inputS3Url` may point at.
-An entry containing `*` matches label by label, `*` standing for exactly one DNS label; any other entry matches that hostname and its subdomains, with or without a leading dot.
+An entry containing `*` matches label by label, `*` standing for exactly one non-empty DNS label; any other entry matches that hostname and its subdomains, with or without a leading dot.
 Entries are compared case-insensitively as punycode and must be bare hostnames (no port, path or credentials).
 Only `https:` URLs without an explicit port are fetched.
 Set it for an S3 compatible endpoint such as `['minio.internal']`.

   The default admits every host S3 Object Lambda hands out for the supporting access point, and nothing else under `amazonaws.com` (no EC2, bucket, API Gateway or Object Lambda endpoint):